Bronchial Artery Embolisation (BAE) in Cyprus

 After the procedure

 You will be transferred to your ward where your pulse, blood pressure, oxygen levels and the entry site in the groin will be checked by our team at regular intervals.
-You should expect to be in bed for 6 hours and to stay in hospital until you have recovered.
+You should expect to be in bed for 6 hours and to stay in hospital for 24 hours.